katcipis/katcipis.github.io/content/blog/mux-channels-go.md

 resultsAggregator that the computation is over so it can properly finalize itself.

-For example, lets play with the idea of having a shared write channel and not closing the channel:
+For example, let's play with the idea of having a shared write channel and not closing the channel:

 ```go